3D AOI connectivity is exceptionally important, but what about inspection quality? Part 2.

 AOI Connectivity

-Alongside Artificial Intelligence, ‘Smart Factory’ is another buzz term that has captivated the industry in the last few years.
 Smart factories demand that all systems in the production line are connected not only “horizontally” but also “vertically” through data management centers (servers, cloud etc.) and communicate with each other via MES or ERP systems, to improve operations.
-As virtually every system has its own import/export file formats and different sets of data they can import/export, it is a challenge to connect them vertically as every system speaks a different language.
+As virtually every system has its own import/export file formats and different sets of data that they can import/export, it is a challenge to connect them vertically as every system speaks a different language.
 This issue might explain the emergence of “a complete production line from the same brand” for which suppliers promise seamless connectivity.
 Whether that seamless connectivity works, we will not comment upon.

-Fortunately there is progress with the introduction of standardized formats.
+Fortunately, there is progress with the introduction of standardized formats.
 Formats like IPC-CFX to aid vertical communication and Hermes to replace the horizontal communication standard are developments which make such connection possible.
 So-called mid-layer providers, who deliver a solution that connects various equipment in the factory with the MES/ERP systems (instead of direct connection) make life easier as well.

 Mek, as supplier of both 3D SPI and 3D AOI systems, has a proprietary solution, called FIBER System, that connects the SPI and AOI for fast track and trace and defect origin analysis.
 Also, the FIBER system provides feedback to screen printers and P&P systems.
 It is fully compatible with integrated line management systems such as Panasonic iLNB and FUJI Nexim and Next-Gen Standards support like IPC-CFX and SEMI SMT-ELS, allowing users to analyze information from the inspection machine and entire production line to inform when to perform predictive maintenance.